venta380/Leptidea-Genome-size-scripts/README.md

 # genome_size_newdata_trimmed_K17_subsample_1.zip
-Raw outputs and preprocessing .histo files for each sample with R script and unscaled genome sizes.
+Raw outputs and preprocessing files, .histo files for each sample with R scripts and unscaled genome sizes.